PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Peak season (December-April):

-- Water temperatures around 75°F
+• Water temperatures around 75°F - comfortable without wetsuits

 Summer (May-September):

-- Calmer morning waters
+• Calmer morning waters before afternoon thunderstorms

-- Water temperatures 85°F+
+• Water temperatures 85°F+ - bath-like conditions

-My favorite: October-November
+My favorite window: October-November

-- Hurricane season winding down
+• Hurricane season is winding down (though always monitor forecasts)

 Hidden Gems and Local Secrets